Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Vice President Kamala Harris made history when she took office, but she is not the only one to do so in the new administration.
-Not only has President Joe Biden selected the most diverse cabinet ever — 12 out of the 25 people nominated for Cabinet or Cabinet-level positions are women, eight of those 12 are women of color — but his White House also boasts a record number of senior staffers who are women, including a history-making senior communications team led entirely by women.
+Not only has President Joe Biden selected the most diverse cabinet ever — 12 out of the 25 people nominated or confirmed for Cabinet or Cabinet-level positions are women, eight of those 12 are women of color — but his White House also boasts a record number of senior staffers who are women, including a history-making senior communications team led entirely by women.

-Through our recent conversations with this team, we’ve learned that the White House top leadership’s priorities are quite different this time around, with issues like racial justice, climate change, loan forgiveness, and healthcare all being front-and-center.
-Ahead, we spoke with just a few of the young women stepping into top White House leadership positions about their goals for the future and more.
+Through our recent conversations with members of the senior staff, we’ve learned that the White House top leadership’s priorities are quite different this time around, with issues like racial justice, climate change, loan forgiveness, and healthcare all being front-and-center.
+Ahead, we spoke with a few of the young women stepping into White House roles about their goals for the future and more.

 Advertisement